 Does everyone need to go to the dentist?

 Even though it’s safe to say everyone needs to go to the dentist, many patients have different dental needs and may need to see their dentist more often than twice a year.
 So, who should see their dentist more often?
 Those with a higher risk of dental disease or other health conditions.
 Sometimes, people who fall within this category may need to see their dentist every three months or more.
 Others who should consider going to the dentist more regularly include women who are pregnant, those who smoke, have diabetes, gum disease, weak immune responses or patients who are cavity prone.

 Although, this is not a comprehensive list.
 There are a variety of additional reasons why people may need, or want, to see their dentist more frequently than twice a year.
+Typically, less complex methods are used to extract the CBD oil compound from the plant.
+This can include using alcohol or olive oil as solvents to extract the cannabidiol from the plant matter.
+The more complex process of CO2 extraction uses compressed CO2 gas in order to capture more cannabinoids and terpenes from the plant matter, leading to a more pure final product without any.
 If you ever notice changes in your mouth or teeth that are concerning, don’t hesitate to make an appointment to see your family dentist sooner than your next dental appointment.

 What happens during a visit to the dentist?

 Routine visits to the dentist usually consist of two parts: the cleaning and the check-up exam.
 The goal of the cleaning part of your visit is to remove plaque and tartar that is built up on your teeth.
 Your hygienist may also polish your teeth during this stage of the appointment to remove surface stains and plaque.